Surry Hills: Literature

 The Harp in the South is a novel by Ruth Park.
 Published in 1948, it portrays the life of a Catholic Irish-Australian family in Surry Hills, which was an inner city slum at the time.
 A sequel, Poor Man's Orange, was published in 1949.

 Transport

 Central railway station, the largest station on the Sydney Trains and NSW TrainLink networks, sits on the western edge of Surry Hills.
 Surry Hills is also serviced by Transdev John Holland and Transit Systems buses.
 The Eastern Distributor is a major road, on the eastern edge of the suburb.
 Major thoroughfares are Crown Street, Cleveland Street, Bourke Street and Foveaux Street.
 Surry Hills is within easy walking distance of the Sydney CBD, and is included in a widening network of cycleways.

-Major construction took place on the Surry Hills section of the CBD and South East Light Rail which opened in December 2019 and April 2020 respectively.
-Transport for NSW managed this project.
-It has been reported that there has been some disruption to local businesses because of the construction work taking place.
+Major construction took place on the Surry Hills section of the CBD and South East Light Rail in a project managed by Transport for NSW.
+It has been reported that there had been some disruption to local businesses because of the construction work taking place.

+The new light rail service opened in 2019, running between Circular Quay and Randwick with a stop on Devonshire street adjacent to Ward Park and Riley street, Surry Hills.
+In 2020 a second service opened running between Circular Quay and Kingsford.